 In addition, if you're a regular supporter of the arts and enjoy outings to the theatre, weekend boutique-ing, or even a finely aged wine with dinner, than you're in good company with the people of the Manhattan Beach West neighborhood.
 This neighborhood is uniquely immersed with more "urban sophisticates" than 99.2% of neighborhoods across the country.
 The people here truly stand out as a class among their own.
 They are an exclusive community characterized by refined tastes, cultural inclinations, and the means to live well.
 Urban sophisticates live a big city lifestyle, whether or not they live in or near a big city.
 They are educated executives or managers by week, and serial patrons of the arts by weekend.
 If this lifestyle pertains to you, than you'll certainly feel right at home in the Manhattan Beach West neighborhood.
 In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for active retirees.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Manhattan Beach West neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Manhattan Beach West neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 20.2% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.6% of all neighborhoods in America.

 Did you know that the Manhattan Beach West neighborhood has more Russian and Ukrainian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 15.3% of this neighborhood's residents have Russian ancestry and 9.6% have Ukrainian ancestry.